 Moreover, incorporating appropriate URL structures and optimizing the internal linking system is vital for improving the overall visibility of product pages on search engine results pages.

-technical SEO audit is crucial for understanding what hinders your e-commerce site’s favourable ranking.
+A technical SEO audit is crucial for understanding what hinders your e-commerce site’s favourable ranking.
 It provides guidance on areas of improvement for better visibility in search engine results.
 Here’s the approach:

 Next, we move on to On-Page SEO Strategies for E-commerce…